Skip to contents

 plot of chunk base-penguin-plot-1

 That’s a nice basic plot!
 But you know what would make it nicer?
 If we added a penguin silhouette to the plot.
 Sadly, we don’t have a different silhouette for each species (although we could make one…), so let’s just go with putting a single silhouette in the top panel.
 To do that, we can use the add_phylopic_base() function.
-Note that the x and y arguments specify the center of the silhouette, and the ysize argument specifies how tall the silhouette is in the units of the y-axis.
+Note that the x and y arguments specify the center of the silhouette, and the height argument specifies how tall the silhouette is in the units of the y-axis.

 # Set up the plot area